zygos/wd-material/material/3-frameworks/4-full-stack/4-hands-on-server-client-monorepo.md

 3. Start with the signup and login endpoints
 4. Add an endpoint for creating a project
 5. Add an endpoint for finding user projects
-6. Add endpoints for reporting and finding bugs
+6. Add an endpoint for reporting bugs
-7. Add an endpoint for marking a bug as resolved
+7. Add endpoints for getting and marking bugs as resolved
 8. Using the signup E2E test, replace fake client signup with signup through the server
 9. Add real login and authentication to the client
 10. Add route guards to protect routes that require authentication